-- A. To ensure that residents can access public transport, schools, retail, leisure and other important facilities serving Carlton Colville, all new developments should ensure safe and continuous pedestrian and cycling routes that connect to the Key Movement Routes shown on Figure 5.3 and, where relevant, public rights of way (PROWs). - B. Proposals to enhance the identified Key Movement Routes and PROWs are strongly encouraged. - C. Development should not harm the safety and/or accessibility of Key Movement Routes or PROWs.
-Major development (as defined in the NPPF) should ensure appropriate mitigation of the impact of additional traffic movements on the safety and flow of pedestrian and cycle access. - D. Major development proposals must ensure that pedestrian and cycle access into and through the site is safe, convenient and attractive.
+- A. Major development proposals should ensure that pedestrian and cycle access into and through the site is safe, convenient and attractive.
 In particular, provision of segregated cycle and pedestrian routes will be strongly supported.
-Such routes should also ensure that access by disabled users, the blind and deaf and users of mobility scooters is secured. - E. Where major development is adjacent to open countryside, layouts should provide walking and cycling access around the perimeter of the development and, where possible, provide access for all non-vehicular users into the countryside, particularly where this provides connections with public rights of way and permissive footpaths. - F. Development which would adversely affect the character or result in the loss of existing or proposed PROWs will not be permitted unless alternative provision or diversions can be arranged which are at least as attractive, safe and convenient for public use.
-This will apply to PROWs for pedestrian, cyclist, or horse rider use.
-Improvements and additions to such PROWs shall be delivered as an integral part of new development to enable new or improved links to be created within the settlement, between settlements and/or providing access to the countryside.
+Access to these routes for disabled users, the blind and deaf and users of mobility scooters should be provided where possible. - B. Where major development is adjacent to open countryside, layouts should provide walking and cycling access around the perimeter of the development where feasible and, where possible, provide access for all non-vehicular users into the countryside, particularly where this provides connections with public rights of way and permissive footpaths. - C. The protection, enhancement and expansion of the public rights of way network will be supported.
+Development which would result in the loss of existing PROWs will not be permitted unless alternative provision or diversions can be arranged which are at least as attractive, safe and convenient for public use.
+This will apply to PROWs for pedestrian, cyclist or horse rider use.